Sunday, 08 May 2022 | 2:00 p.m. to 3:15 p.m.

 - Dr. Lien Chao

-Opening Remarks: Mr. Justin Poy, Honorary Patron, Asian Heritage Month-CFACI
+Opening Remarks: Mr. Justin Poy, Honourary Patron, Asian Heritage Month-CFACI

 From dusted shelves, recycle bins, and garbage dumpsters, various recycled and other found materials were reclaimed before being dumped into landfill sites.
 The abandoned and out-of-date materials, especially those left behind by the computer technology, were dusted off, rejuvenated, and their values were rediscovered by the artists in the creative process to make unique and admirable wall art.